ShivaniAle/TalkBot-_Pro/README.md

 # VoiceFlow AI

-A sophisticated voice AI agent that handles phone calls and provides intelligent responses using OpenAI's Assistants API.
+A smart voice assistant that can have natural conversations with users over the phone.
+It uses cutting-edge AI to understand and respond to what you say, making it feel like you're talking to a real person.

 ## Features